Two RV Gypsies: Full-Time RVers

 bullet 2.
 Quiet Hours 10:30 PM until 7:00 AM shhh!
 (Unless you invite Merv)

 bullet 3.
-Swimming in the Creek at your own risk - drowned kids float to the Fraser River in about 1 hour and to Vancouver in about 8 days.
+Swimming in the Creek is at your own risk.
+Drowned kids float to the Fraser River in about 1 hour and float into Vancouver in about 8 days.

 a nice entry way to the park